nguoiyoujie/ra303s-iran/docs/warheads.md

 ### New Entries

-These settings enable you to define new animation entries, expanding modding capabilities.
+These settings enable you to define new warhead entries, expanding modding capabilities.

 <details>
   <summary><b><code>{Rules} ► [Warheads]</code></b></summary>